 Account-based marketing (ABM) is not new, but it is experiencing a strong revival of interest in the B2B field.
 A Hubspot study states that 60% of companies in this market plan to implement an ABM strategy in 2020.

 An ABM strategy requires your marketing and sales teams to precisely identify the target companies (i.e., by name!).
-With this strategy, sales and marketing teams use their energy, acquisition strategies, budgets to turn each of these companies into customers.
+With this strategy, sales and marketing teams use their energy, acquisition strategies and budgets to turn each of these companies into customers.

 This may initially seem extraordinarily time-consuming and counterproductive.